kiteco/issue-tracker/atom/README.md

 You can see up to three links in the popup:

 - `def` will open the file where this symbol is defined (this may not be available if Kite cannot find the definition)
-- `web` will open the symbol documentation page in your browser
-- `more` will open the Kite copilot with additional documentation for this symbol
+- `docs` will open the Kite copilot with additional documentation for this symbol

 #### Completions